<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 Introduction

-Drupal is a popular web-based content management system designed for small to large enterprises with needs such as complex workflows, multilingual content, and enterprise integrations.
+Drupal is a popular web-based content management system designed for small to large enterprises with needs such as complex workflows, multilingual content, personalized digital experiences, and enterprise integrations.
 An increasing number of organizations move to Drupal from their current systems every year and with richer features being added to Drupal 9 and planned for 10, the growth will only accelerate.
 This means that migrations to Drupal remain an ever-popular topic.

 Drupal provides a powerful and flexible migration framework that allows us to “write” migrations in a declarative fashion.